 Jordi Cat received a M.A. from Stanford University, and a Ph.D. from the University of California at Davis in 1995.
 He has held postdoctoral positions at Harvard University, the Max Planck Institute for History of Science in Berlin, The London School of Economics and the University of Chicago.

-He has published numerous articles in the history and philosophy of science and history of philosophy of science, and is the author of Maxwell, Sutton and the Birth of Color Photography (Palgrave-Macmilan 2013) and co-author of Otto Neurath: Philosophy between Science and Philosophy (Cambridge Univ.
+He has published numerous articles in the history and philosophy of science and history of philosophy of science, and is the author of Fuzzy Pictures as Philosophical Problem and Scientific Practice (Springer 2016), Maxwell, Sutton and the Birth of Color Photography (Palgrave-Macmilan 2013) and co-author of Otto Neurath: Philosophy between Science and Philosophy (Cambridge Univ.
 Press 1995) with Nancy Cartwright, Lola Fleck and Thomas Uebel.